 “I knew how to hold a tuba,” he said, “but my playing was not even close to college level.
 I didn’t even know my scales.”

-Alex called on the chair of RIC’s music education program, Professor Rob Franzblau, to explain his predicament.
+Alex called the chair of RIC’s music education program, Professor Rob Franzblau, and explained his predicament.
 Franzblau set him up with a RIC tuba instructor, which Alex paid for out of pocket.

 “I would commute back and forth, taking private lessons at RIC while studying at UConn,” Alex said.
 “I practiced extremely hard.
 My goal was to pass the audition in the spring and transfer to RIC in the fall.”

-On the day of his audition, Alex came in wearing a purple suit.
-It was the only suit he had.
-As he sat down, his instrument broke and fell apart.
-Quickly he put the pieces together, pursed his lips against the mouth piece and won over the judges with his sonorous tones.
+On the day of his audition, Alex walked into the room wearing a purple suit – the only suit he owned.
+Then, when he sat down, his tuba fell apart.
+Quickly Alex put the pieces together, pursed his lips against the mouth piece and won over the judges with his sonorous tones.

 “I never worked harder in my life than the three-and-a-half years I was at Rhode Island College,” he said.
 In 2009 Alex became a first-generation college graduate and went on to marry another RIC grad, Danielle Lucini (Class of 2012), an honors student who double-majored in music education and musical theatre.
 Today, Danielle is a music teacher at Mt.
 Pleasant High School in Providence.

-She embodies a youthful, kinetic energy that melds well with her young charges, and like Alex, Danielle believes that true failure is simply never trying.
+Danielle embodies a youthful, kinetic energy that melds well with her young charges, and like Alex, Danielle believes that true failure means simply never trying.
 She imprints this belief in her students and lives by it herself.